mindrunner/docker-scaler/README.md

 sudo service scaler-t reinit
 ```

+## Development

+* Checkout in IntelliJ
+* nodejs-Plugin needed
+* needs to have a docker.sock available
+* start always with scaler.js as start, WorkingDir is app

+## Remote Debug

+* using auf inspect
+* random-port mappiog in docker.compose
+* ssh-tunnelling necessary: ssh -l32279:localhost:32778 ncsi@i90215.sbb.ch //32279 on localhost maps on 32279 on host
+* attach to node.sj : choose "switch", set break point and have fun

 ## Configuration

 The configuration has to be made in JSON and needs to be mounted to _/opt/docker-autoscale/config_ as _config.json_.